Come fishing in Portugal! We currently have boats and guides waiting for you in the Algarve, Cascais near Lisbon,

 For the hungrier, less experienced or more modest amongst you there are also great reef fishing half-day and day trips available from marinas across Portugal.
 The guide will provide you with, insider knowledge, fishing tackle and bait, a comfy chair and if you're a beginner will show you the ropes.
 One of the best things about these trips is that after an invigorating day in the sea air you can normally take any fish you catch home for the barbecue!

 As you sail out to sea you will first find bream, sole, grouper and jewfish, then as you head further out you pass over an extension of the continental platform where medium size fish build their nests and swim in big shoals giving you the opportunity to catch anchovy, mackerel, sea bream, rock bass, conger eel and spurdog.
 Finally as you head out towards open sea there are shoals of tuna, sharks, sawfish and sprat waiting to test your skill!
-We currently offer these trips in Vilamoura, the Ria Formosa near Tavira, Cascais and the Azores.
+We currently offer these trips in Vilamoura, the Ria Formosa near Tavira

 On sea fishing trips there may be discounts for non-fishing friends or family who you can lure along with the promise of great scenery and a sun tan and the possibility of spotting wild dolphins and whales!

-While you are near the coast you should also try for mullet, eels, sole and snook in the river mouths and estuaries.
+While you are near the coast you could also try for mullet, eels, sole and snook in the river mouths and estuaries.